ncpineda1/noah-staticapp/README.md

+# Noah's Static Apps

+ By Noah, Intro Coding for Journalists class

+ This repo is a class assignment to practice Static Apps.
+It is due April 5, 2025.

+---

 # ICJ Project Rig

 This project rig was developed for the [Intro to Coding for Journalists](https://github.com/utdata/icj-class) class taught at different times by two different professors in the School of Journalism and Media, Moody College of Communication, University of Texas at Austin: